Is 810 a Good SAT Score? What You Need to Know

 1. Can You Take the SAT Multiple Times?

 Yes, the SAT can be taken multiple times.
 You can take and re-take the SAT as many times as you’d like.
-A fee of $60 is needed to take the test each time, but students who cannot pay may waive the fee.
+You need to pay a $68 fee each time to take the test, but students who can't afford it may waive the fee.

 2. What Is the Average SAT Score?